- To learn how to apply certain concepts and principles within management accounting.

 - Students are able to understand why costing is so important part of accounting and decision making and what it is used for.
 It introduces candidates to the basic divisions of costing and how to apply them in the costing methods and techniques organisations use.

-- Students are able to prepare and use budgets for a small company (in a simplified form), know how the budgets are prepared, the types and sources of data.
+- Students are able to prepare and use cost allocation document for a small company (in a simplified form), know how the documents are prepared, the types and sources of data.

 - Students are able to apply appropriate techniques to support short-term decisions.